giampaolo/pyftpdlib/docs/tutorial.rst

 clear-text.
 A FTP server using the default dummy authorizer would typically require a configuration file for authenticating users and their passwords, but storing clear-text passwords is undesirable.
-You may want to store passwords as hash digests into a file or wherever you find it convenient.
+You may want to store passwords as hash digests into a file or a DB instead.
 The example below shows how to store passwords as one-way hashes by using md5 algorithm.
 See `demo/md5_ftpd.py`_.

 .. code-block:: python